Dame Sophie Pascoe DNZM #166

 |Classification||S9, SB8, SM9|

-The standard-bearer for Para sport in New Zealand, Sophie Pascoe is a national treasure.
-She is an eleven-time Paralympic gold medallist and multiple World Champion.
+The standard-bearer for Para sport in New Zealand, Dame Sophie Pascoe is a national treasure.
+She is an eleven-time Paralympic gold medallist and multiple World Champion in Para swimming.
 At the Tokyo 2020 Paralympic Games, Sophie won four medals – taking her total tally to 19 Paralympic medals.
 This has now made Sophie the most decorated and successful New Zealand Paralympian ever!

 A below the knee amputee following a lawnmower accident aged two, Sophie first revealed her future ability competing the at the CCS Independence Games when Paralympians Roly Crichton and Graham Condon impressed by Sophie’s potential asked her to join the QEII Swim Club.

 From there, the Kiwi star made rapid progress bagging a bronze medal on her international debut aged just 13 at the IPC Swimming World Championships in South Africa.
 It was this performance which “fast-forwarded“ her career and just two years later she surprised many to truly emerge on the international stage by securing three gold and one silver medal at the Beijing 2008 Paralympic Games.

 Suddenly thrust into the public spotlight, the Halberg award-winning Sophie has continued to flourish.
 At the London 2012 Paralympic Games, the Christchurch swim sensation bagged three gold and three silver medals.
 She continued her success at the Rio 2016 Paralympic Games, winning three gold and two silver including a World Record time of 2.24.90 in the Women’s 200m Individual Medley SM10.

 In 2018 Sophie had the honour of being selected as the flagbearer for the New Zealand Commonwealth Games Team on the Gold Coast.
 She then went on to win two gold medals in the pool.